alex13lopez/gcloud-backup/README.md

 * **AutoClean** Old logs of past year's (Logs are important, but why would you want to keep logs forever and ever?.
 All of this is optional of course.)
 * **Mailing feature** so you can see what the application is doing or has been doing and you need not to be present at the moment.
   * The script mails every time it uploads a folder, sends an email if any error ocurred and attaches the error logging file for further details and sends a log of what has been deleted when the option -removeOld it's provided.
-* **DryRun** Want to test out uploading or removing what you had already in your bucket, do not want to delete your cloud file's without checking if everything looks good?
+* **DryRun:** Want to test out uploading or removing what you had already in your bucket, do not want to delete your cloud file's without checking if everything looks good?
 Try -dryRun so you can see what is going to be done without actually doing it.
   * (**Important Note:** You actually "don't see anything" because everything goes to the log, even when -dryRun is enabled, because this script is intended to run -unattended.)
 * **CygWin** feature thanks to @HieiOne that stops the Window's Google SDK from limiting your total speed aproximately at 4.5 MiB/s (real bs if you ask me...).
 So you may use CygWin to use the Linux's Google SDK that works nicely and smoothly as it should.
 * **Mount Share (NEW)** feature enables you to mount the share internally within the script so to avoid windows scheduled tasks typical error of "Cannot find the device X:...".